jamestoyer/unifi/docs/index.md

 ### Optional

-- `allow_insecure` (Boolean) Skip verification of TLS certificates of API requests.
+- `insecure` (Boolean) Skip verification of TLS certificates of API requests.
 You may need to set this to `true` if you are using your local API without setting up a signed certificate.
 Can be specified with the `UNIFI_INSECURE` environment variable.
 - `password` (String, Sensitive) Password for the user accessing the API.
 Can be specified with the `UNIFI_PASSWORD` environment variable.
 - `site` (String) The site in the Unifi controller this provider will manage.
 Can be specified with the `UNIFI_SITE` environment variable.
 Default: `default`
 - `url` (String) URL of the controller.
 Can be specified with the `UNIFI_URL` environment variable.
 You should **NOT** supply the path (`/api`), the SDK will discover the appropriate paths.
 This is to support UDM Pro style API paths as well as more standard controller paths.